altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 Altina walked towards the foremost unit, hopefully not to lead the charge.<br/>
 Regis still felt uneasy.<br/>
 The enemy fleet wasn’t firing at them, but the fort had cannons too.<br/>
-If the worst happens— Or rather, the chance wasn’t that low… Fort Bassetti was in chaos.<br/>
+If the worst happens— Or rather, the chance wasn’t that low…<br/>
+Fort Bassetti was in chaos.<br/>
 Lights appeared on the road to the south.<br/>
 That wasn’t surprising.<br/>